D1o0g9s/EEGFaceDetection/README.md

 # COGS 189 Final Project: EEG Face Detection
 Final Project for COGS 189, Winter 2020.
-<br>Trains a classifier to detect whether a person is looking at a face or not.
+<br>Trains a classifier to detect whether a person wearing a neurosky is looking at a face or not.

 ## Project Structure